 THE OPPORTUNITY SHOP

 When the founding members of Temple Beth El were ready to move from temporary quarters in a church on King Street to the permanent home where the Temple sits today, the women of Sisterhood (then the Women’s Guild) decided to hold a rummage sale to raise money to help.
 The sale was a great success and 2 things happened: Sisterhood earned enough to buy the land for the new building, and the group decided to establish a permanent “rummage sale” store to purchase more items on the Temple’s wish list.
-They rented a store and created the thrift and consignment shop that is the Opportunity Shop today… This year, the Opportunity Shop marks its 50th Anniversary!
+They rented a store and created the thrift and consignment shop that is the Opportunity Shop today.

 The Op Shop is located across from Rite Aid at 61 No. Greeley Ave; 238-4420.
 We’re always looking for volunteers to help at the Shop.
-Or consider supporting the Op Shop by donating or consigning gently used clothing and bric-a-brac.
-Donations are accepted daily from 10 am to 4 pm; consignments from 10am-noon.
+Or consider supporting the Op Shop by donating or consigning gently used clothing, all household goods, linens, bric-a-brac, kitchen items, small chairs, small tables, lamps, comforters, etc. Donations are accepted daily from 10 am to 4 pm; consignments from 10am-noon.